-5 Attendance at meetings and quorum
+6 Attendance at meetings and quorum

-- 5.1 Members of the Board are expected to attend all meetings wherever possible.
-Where this is not possible, a named substitute may be sent on their behalf, who must be appropriately briefed to represent the standing member. - 5.2 A minimum of four members of the Board, including the Commissioner or their Deputy must be present for the meeting to be deemed quorate.
-The meetings will be held in private with the matters discussed being placed in the public domain. - 5.3 An "open chair" will be available for colleagues attending as observers to the meeting, to support their personal development, at the discretion of the Chair.
+- 6.1 Members of the Board are expected to attend all meetings wherever possible.
+Where this is not possible, a named substitute may be sent on their behalf, who must be appropriately briefed to represent the standing member. - 6.2 A minimum of four members of the Board, including the Commissioner or their Deputy and the Chief Fire Officer / Chief Executive or their Deputy, must be present for the meeting to be deemed quorate.
+The meetings will be held in private with the matters discussed being placed in the public domain. - 6.3 An "open chair" will be available for colleagues attending as observers to the meeting, to support their personal development, at the discretion of the Chair.

-6 Minutes
+7 Minutes

-6.1 The Secretary will record the names of those present at the meeting, write minutes, including the key points and decisions of all meetings, along with any actions stemming from discussion that need to be taken before the next meeting.

-The minutes of all meetings and decisions taken will be circulated within 7 working days of the meeting, and the minutes will be presented to the Commissioner, or the Chair of the meeting for approval within 15 working days.

-6.2 The minutes of the Board will be placed in the public domain as soon as practical after these have been approved and signed by the Chair, with exclusion to any matter deemed private and confidential.

-6.3 The secretariat of the meeting will be provided by the Office of the Police, Fire and Crime Commissioner.
+- 7.1 The Secretary will record the names of those present at the meeting, write minutes, including the key points and decisions made in principle at all meetings, along with any actions stemming from discussion that need to be taken. - 7.2 The minutes of all meetings, decisions taken and actions agreed will be circulated within 7 working days of the meeting, and the minutes will be presented to the Commissioner, or the Chair of the meeting for approval within 15 working days. - 7.3 Amendments to the minutes may be submitted between meetings and where the Chair is in agreement a revised version of the minutes may be circulated.
+Any proposed amendments which are not authorised by the Chair between meetings must be highlighted at the following meeting for discussion and approval / rejection. - 7.4 Once approved, the written minutes will be the official record of the meeting.
+In preparing these minutes a recording of the meeting may be used but this will be deleted once the official written minutes have been agreed at the following Board meeting. - 7.4 The minutes of the Board will be placed in the public domain as soon as practical after these have been approved and signed by the Chair, with exclusion to any matter deemed private and confidential. - 7.5 The secretariat of the meeting will be provided by the Police, Fire and Crime Commissioner's office.

-7 Decision-making (Commissioner or Deputy)
+8 Decision-making (Commissioner or Deputy)

-7.1 Although the board has no decision-making powers, where a decision is required, the Commissioner or their Deputy (where authorised to do so under the Scheme of Delegation) may decide to take a decision on the item once discussion has concluded.
+8.1 Although the board has no decision-making powers, where a decision is required, the Commissioner or their Deputy (where authorised to do so under the Scheme of Delegation) may decide to take a decision on the item once discussion has concluded.